doctor-useless/nsdash/README.md

     Replace `YourFaunaDBSecretHere` with the value of the secret that you copied in the previous step.

     Add the [/scripts/bootstrap-fauna-database.js](https://github.com/netlify/netlify-faunadb-example/blob/f965df497f0de507c2dfdb1a8a32a81bbd939314/scripts/bootstrap-fauna-database.js) to the root directory of the project.
-This is an idempotent script that you can run one million times and have the same result (one todos database)
+This is an idempotent script that you can run one million times and have the same result (one contacts database)

     Next up, add the bootstrap command to npm scripts in your `package.json` file